mariadb-kester/terraformDemo/docs/files/github/fork.md

 # GitHub

+_A fork is a copy of a repository that you manage.
+Forks let you make changes to a project without affecting the original repository.
+You can fetch updates from or submit changes to the original repository with pull requests._

 ### GitHub Fork

 To allow you to use, maintain and adjust the projects required, you will need to fork the following repositories.